valerieding/Happiness-Map-App/README.md

 Message Board:

 Voting:
+	Valid requests - should see updates to campus happiness average and the selected building happiness average, viewable from Campus Map.
+Should also see latest happiness level and selected building when posting to Message Board.
+Off-campus votes affect campus average, but do not have a building associated with them.
+Off-campus users cannot post to the Message Board.

+	The following are valid requests:
+	1. Happiness level = 1-5
+	   Location = "Regenstein Library" (dropdown only)
+	2. Happiness level = 1-5
+	   Location = "Regenstein Library" (map screen only)
+	3. Happiness level = 1-5
+	   Location = "South Campus Dining Commons" (dropdown) Location = "Regenstein Library" (map screen)
+	   		logged location should be "Regenstein Library"
+	4. Happiness level = 1-5
+	   Location = "Not on campus" (map screen only)
+	   		- off campus, will not be able to post messages
+	5. Happiness level = 1-5
+	   Location = "Off Campus" (dropdown only)
+	   		- off campus, will not be able to post messages
+	6. Happiness level = 1-5
+	   Location = "Not on campus" (map screen)
+	   Location = "Saieh Hall" (dropdown only)
+	   		- off campus, will not be able to post messages

+	Invalid requests are simply discarded.
+	The following are invalid requests:
+	1. Do not select a happiness level
+	   Location = "Regenstein Library" (dropdown only)
+	   		- invalid, must have a specified happiness level
+	2. Do not select a happiness level
+	   Location = "Regenstein Library" (mapscreen only)
+	   		- invalid, must have a specified happiness level
+	3. Select a happiness level 1-5
+	   Do not select a location on either the dropdown or the mapscreen.
+	   Leave the dropdown on "".
+	   		- invalid, must have a specified location

 ### 5.)
 What's been implemented:
 ((text description of what is implemented.
 You can refer to the use cases and user stories in your design document.))
 Voting:
+- Implemented interactive map using Google Maps API which runs in an iframe on vote page
+- Implemented form submission for happiness votes to database
+- Made UI for happiness voting page - can use either dropdown or the map to submit votes
+- Wrote unit tests for interactive map functions and acceptance tests for vote submission

 Message Board: